metamagic-games/dnd-homebrews/src/Races/Vakkyr/Vakkyr.md

 _The dwarf - at least I think it was a dwarf - stepped out of thin air.
 Black dagger in hand, she seemed to have cut through the very fabric of the universe.
 I knew her intent from those cold eyes - she had come for my life._

 _Fear got the better of me, and I stumbled backwards and tripped.
-She was poised to strike me, when a great black claw reach out of seam in reality she had opened, and grasped her ankle.
+She was poised to strike me, when a great black claw reached out of a seam in reality she had opened, and grasped her ankle.
 She let out a terrible scream and was dragged back into that void from which she arrived._

 - Police report

 Vakkyr were once dwarves that ventured into the underdark.
-Under it's dark influence, they bare little resemblence to their ancestors.
+Under its dark influence, they bear little resemblance to their ancestors.

 ![vakkyr](https://i.pinimg.com/originals/fa/21/81/fa2181d654e4ef5c1e1f797477c20cd9.jpg)